1906, March 5

 1925, September 22

-The Richmond School of Social Work and Public Health, founded in 1917 and first affiliated with the College in 1920, became a division of the College.
+The Richmond School of Social Work and Public Health, founded in 1917 and first affiliated with William & Mary in 1920, became a division of the university.
 It was renamed the Richmond Professional Institute in 1939.